 What’s A Reserve?

 A small number of our auctions have a reserve price.
 The reserve is the minimum price an auction need to reach to be sold to the highest bidder.
 Our auctions will either display ‘No reserve price’, ‘Reserve price met’ or ‘Reserve price not met’.
 ‘No reserve price’, means no reserve has been placed on the item and the highest bidder will win regardless of the amount bid.
-‘Reserve price met’, means that bidding has passed a reserve put on the item and it will be sold to the highest bidder.
+‘Reserve price met’, implies that bidding has passed a reserve put on the item and it will be sold to the highest bidder.
 ‘Reserve price not met’, means there is a reserve on the item and current bidding has not achieved that price, as such the item will not be sold unless a higher bid is made.

 How Are Winners Notified?